Scene It? Box Office Smash

 Scene It?
-Box Office Smash is a party game and the adaptation of Scene It? for the Xbox 360.
+Box Office Smash is a party video game and an adaptation of Scene It? for the Xbox 360.
 It is the sequel to Scene It?
-Lights, Camera, Action.
-The game was developed by Krome Studios and Screenlife Games and released on October 28, 2008.
-The title is one of the first games to feature Xbox Live Avatars.
+Lights, Camera, Action and comes bundled with Big Button Pads.
+The game was developed by Krome Studios and Screenlife Games and released on October 28, 2008, in North America, and on November 28, 2008, in Europe.
+The title is one of the first games to feature Xbox Avatars.
 A downloadable question pack called "Award Winners" was available on Xbox Live Marketplace, offering 800 new questions.